HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 She lay there with her condition deteriorating while my father pleaded for help… but nobody came.
 Finally, after FOUR HOURS, a neurologist showed up to examine her.
 He said it was too late to administer tPA, the clot-busting drug that could have reversed or diminished her symptoms.

-We later learned that there was nobody approved to treat stroke victims present at the hospital when my mother arrived, which was during the day on a weekday.
+We later learned that there was nobody approved to treat stroke victims at this regional stroke center when my mother arrived, which was during the day on a weekday.
+At five hundred beds this was not a small hospital.

-The hospital refused to apologize, accept any responsibility or even discuss the incident.
+The hospital refused to apologize, accept any responsibility or even discuss the matter.
 And they gave no indication that others would be treated any differently.

 My mother was treated in the hospital for three months and then released, with the left side of her body totally paralyzed.
 She died three years later, never having recovered.